-This advice describes the new asset information management system (AIMS) which is a web-based, centralised portal that is replacing schools’ existing asset information management systems.
+This advice describes the new asset information management system (AIMS) which is a web-based, centralised portal that has replaced schools’ existing asset information management systems.

-- Over 2021 and 2022, the Victorian School Building Authority (VSBA) has been rolling out a new asset information management system (AIMS) to schools.
+- Over 2021 and 2022, the Victorian School Building Authority (VSBA) rolled out a new asset information management system (staff login required) to schools.

-- All schools will transition to AIMS by the end of 2022.
-Information about when your school is transitioning to AIMS is available in the deployment schedule, located on the .
+- All schools transitioned to AIMS by the end of 2022.
+Information about schools that have transitioned to AIMS is available in the roll out schedule, located on the Resources tab.

-The rollout of AIMS is a key feature of the VSBA’s asset management reform program and a requirement under the Department of Treasury and Finance’s asset management accountability framework.
+The rollout of AIMS is a key component of the VSBA’s asset management reform program and a requirement under the Department of Treasury and Finance’s asset management accountability framework.

 AIMS is streamlining asset management data, systems, and business processes into a single IT solution.
 This is making it easier for schools to access asset information and plan, manage and acquit school asset activities.

 AIMS can be accessed at: Asset information management system (staff login required).

 AIMS is reducing duplication across different systems and improving the integration of key activities (such as linking CASES21 to the scheduling of asset maintenance tasks).

 With all schools now using AIMS, the system helps improve the VSBA’s oversight of school asset management activities and provides a single source of truth for asset information for both schools and the VSBA.

 - AIMS is making it easier for schools to manage maintenance and compliance activities within a single portal.